 Skip Navigation

-• Pack Hope Seeds - April 17, 10am
+• Pack Hope Seeds — October 12, 10am -- POSTPONED

-Join with other volunteers to assemble seed packets at our Hope Seeds event, Wednesday, April 17th from 10am-noon in Fellowship Hall.
-Friends and family are welcome.
+Plant a Seed!
+Feed a Soul!
+Join with other volunteers to assemble seed packets at our Hope Seeds event, Saturday, October 12th, from 10am-noon in Fellowship Hall.
+Come for an hour or stay the full period.
+Friends, family and visitors welcome!

 • through online giving

-• We Are Excited to Have Become United Presbyterian Church
+• We Are Excited to Have Become United Presbyterian Church -- December 17, 2023

 The 3-year partnership between Palma Sola and Westminster Presbyterian Churches culminated on Sunday, December 17, as we officially became one church, United Presbyterian Church!
 Palma Sola and Westminster Presbyterian Churches began their partnership in June 2020, sharing facilities at Palma Sola and joining together in worship, service, fellowship and Christian education.
 Our histories have intertwined, and we are excited about the future--as we experience God's grace, learn what God asks of us, share our lives, and work towards the common good in our community.